Basic SEO for your website, app or digital product

 If you can’t measure it, you can’t improve it

 It’s impossible to make informed decisions without data, so setting up systems to gather information about how people find, move around and use your website or web application is key.
+These systems will also likely for the basis of any performance KPIs you may create.

 Google Analytics (GA) is effectively the industry standard when it comes to website analytics and it also has the benefit of being free.
 If your site or web app is based on a well-known platform like WordPress or Shopify, chances are setting it up will be as simple as typing your account ID into a settings field.
 If your site is custom made, setup is fractionally more complex, as you’ll need to add the code directly to the page.
 If you’re not sure how to do this, Google’s help pages are pretty good.